rajanarahul93/Fsoc-level-medium/README.md

 <div align="center">

-# 🚀 DevDash: FSOC  Challenge 🚀
+# 🚀  FSOC Medium Challenge 🚀

 **A beginner-friendly project to help you make your first pull request and learn the basics of web development and open-source contribution.**